taskvanguard/taskvanguard/assets/templates/task_analysis_batch.md

 For each task, provide analysis following these guidelines:

 ## 1. Analyze
  Only apply tags presented to you: Suggest up to 5 of them.
+Tags have a + as Prefix.
 Dont suggest tags you are not sure of adding.
 Keep the project the same.
 If no project is set, assign the best one of those that are presented to you or create one using dot notation (`personal.health`, `wrk.career`, etc.).

 ## 2. Refine
 Start task with a verb.
 Keep it short and clear.
 Only extend if it's vague.
 Make it actionable and concrete.